Anthro Majors Shine at 2015 Senior Convocation

 The earthquake is a pressing catastrophe that calls us to immediate action.
 And although we’ve become acclimated to the heights of our Hilltop, we know that the world contains a range of summits to crest.
 Each of us—whether we are going on in business, law, medicine, the academy, or public service—has something we can do to help in Nepal, and in all the future Nepals we will inevitably encounter, and will (work to) repair.
 That is our obligation as humans and our privilege as Hoyas.

 But the continued environmental change affecting the Himalayas, and indeed the world, albeit at a slower pace, is no less permanent or urgent.
 Much of what I found in the Himalayas – both medicinal plant species as well as the knowledge surrounding them – was disappearing even as I recorded it, or was fated soon to disappear.
 Conservative estimates indicate that over 35 animal and 370 plant species from the Himalayas will go extinct by 2100.
 And the same can be said about (environmental issues) much closer to our Hilltop.
 Those of you who came to us from California or are returning home there know this all too well.

 Whether or not you identify yourself as an environmentalist, the environment will inevitably frame your story at (after?)
 Georgetown.
 We are at a tipping point.
 We will have to choose what to save and what to compromise.

-We are each going to have to reevaluate our relationships to our planet.
-And to begin to do this, we must re-experience our environment and become aware of our ties to the natural world even as we sit here –in chairs made of ore mined from some other hilltop, surrounded by dry wall made of sediment from a dry lake bed, and on top of floor boards that once supported a fruit-bearing canopy.
+We are each going to have to reevaluate our relationships with our planet.
+And to begin to do this, we must re-experience our environment and become aware of our ties to the natural world even as we sit here –in chairs made of ore mined from some other hilltop, surrounded by drywall made of sediment from a dry lake bed, and on top of floorboards that once supported a fruit-bearing canopy.